 Classic theories of visual attention propose that the feature information of a target is available only after attention is allocated to the target (Eriksen & St. James, 1986; Nakayama & Joseph, 1998; Treisman & Gelade, 1980; Wolfe, 1994; Wolfe, 2007).
 It follows that a response predicated on a target feature, such as during the discrimination tasks in our study, requires the feature information that is available only after the target is attended.
 Thus, according to these theories our finding that target responses modulate two-target pop-out discrimination performance suggests that both targets were attended in this task.
 There is considerable evidence that attention may be split between multiple stimuli (Cavanagh & Alvarez, 2005; McMains & Sommers, 2004; Pylyshyn & Storm, 1988), including during visual search (Eimer & Grubert, 2014; Grubert & Eimer, 2015, 2016).
 Given the highly salient nature of the targets used in our pop-out task, it is plausible that attention may have been directed to both targets, either inadvertently or as part of a strategy that participants employed.
 To summarize, our study has provided further insight into possible factors that modulate the efficiency of visual search when multiple targets are simultaneously present and either broadly distributed or focused attention is required by the task demands.

 It is also worth noting that in principle, participants did not need to resolve the response conflict in our experiment as any of the associated responses activated by the redundant targets would always be correct.
-Our result may imply that as soon as two targets are perceived, co-activation of opposite responses is automatic and inevitable.
+Our result may imply that as soon as two targets are attended, co-activation of opposite responses is automatic and inevitable.
 Therefore, the observed delay might have arisen due to the process of conflict resolution because participants must select one response only on each trial.
-One possible future experiment might be able to throw some light on this issue.
-For instance, if participants have the option to press both the keys simultaneously whenever both the response codes are activated then there would not be any need to inhibit any particular response, resulting in no redundancy cost if contributed by the inhibitory processes.
+One possible future experiment might be able to throw some light on this issue: if participants have the option to press both the keys simultaneously whenever both response codes are activated then there would not be any need to inhibit any particular response, resulting in no redundancy cost if contributed by the inhibitory processes.

 To summarize, we believe that redundancy gain (as seen in detection task), and redundancy cost (as seen in discrimination task) can be better explained by considering an attentional explanation involving perceptual grouping (Duncan & Humphreys, 1989; Bravo & Nakayama, 1992; Song & Nakayama, 2006; Song et al., 2008) and event coding involving stimulus-response coactivation (Frings et al., 2020; Hommel et al., 2001; Hommel, 2004, 2005).
 Future studies should investigate the role of perceptual grouping and stimulus-response consistency and propose newer models that can provide a coherent model that explains both redundancy gain and redundancy cost in a common framework.